wick02/monitoring/README.md

 1. Start Logs backend in a terminal

+Not necessary to include the `scale` parts but wanted to show how to do so

 ```
 cd loki
-docker compose up --scale write=1 --scale read=1 # not necessary but I want everyone to know these are indended to scale
+docker compose up --scale write=1 --scale read=1
 ```

 2. Start promtail stream in a terminal

+Configured out of the box to grab two containers based on name, nginx & sampleapi & creates a positions.yaml file.

 ```
 cd promtail
-./promtail --config.file=promtail.yaml # configured out of the box to grab two containers based on name, nginx & sampleapi
+promtail --config.file=promtail.yaml
 ```

 3. Start Metrics backend in a terminal

+Necessary to have multiple replicas of each, so the scale is needed

 ```
 cd mimir
-docker compose up --scale ingester=3 --scale distributor=2 # necessary to have multiple replicas of each
+docker compose up --scale ingester=3 --scale distributor=2
 ```

 4. Start Metrics feed prometheus in a terminal

+Only feeds prometheus metrics currently, will be adding in cadvisor & sample application that publishes a scrap point for it

 ```
 cd prometheus
-docker compose up # Only feeds prometheus metrics currently, will be adding in cadvisor & sample application that publishes a scrap point for it
+docker compose up
 ```

-5. Start Frontend in a terminal
+5. Start Dashboarding/Query Frontend in a terminal

 ```
 cd grafana
 docker compose up
 ```

+## Recommendation once everything is up

+Checkout grafana explore at http://localhost:3000/explore

 ## Services: